Blendify/blender-manual/blender_docs/manual/interface/screens.rst

 Be aware that all of the current scenes become part of those defaults, so consider customizing your layouts with only a single, simple scene.

-The properties window has a special option: pressing :kbd:`RMB` on its background will allow you to arrange its panels horizontally or vertically.
+The Properties editor has a special option: pressing :kbd:`RMB` on its background will allow you to arrange its panels horizontally or vertically.
 Of the two, vertically-arranged panels have greater support.